Wijeyananda Dahanayake

-Born to as twin to a conservative family in Galle as Don Wijeyananda Dahanayake, he was educated at Richmond College, Galle and S. Thomas' College, Mount Lavinia.
+Born as one of the twin children to a conservative family in Galle, Don Wijeyananda Dahanayake was educated at Richmond College, Galle and S. Thomas' College, Mount Lavinia.
 He became a teacher at St. Aloysius' College, Galle before entering active politics having been elected to the Galle Municipal Council in 1939 as a leftist and served as Mayor of Galle.
 In 1944, he was elected to the State Council of Ceylon and was thereafter elected to the House of Representatives.
 He served as the member of parliament from Galle from 1947 to 1977, with a brief interval in 1960.
-In 1956, he was appointed to the Cabinet of Ministers as the Minister of Education.
-He unexpectedly succeeded S. W. R. D. Bandaranaike as Prime Minister when the latter was assassinated on 26 September 1959.
-His tenure as the caretaker Prime Minister was short as he was unable to keep together the alliance formed by Bandaranaike.
+In 1956, he was appointed to the Cabinet of Ministers as the minister of education.
+He unexpectedly succeeded S. W. R. D. Bandaranaike as prime minister when the latter was assassinated on 26 September 1959.
+His tenure as the caretaker prime minister was short as he was unable to keep together the alliance formed by Bandaranaike.
 He dismissed the Cabinet of Ministers and called for fresh elections, for which he formed his own party.
 Although he lost his parliamentary seat in the 1960 March elections, he regained it in the general election that followed two months later.
 Sitting in the opposition from 1960 to 1965, he served as Minister of Home Affairs from 1960 to 1965 and again sat in opposition from 1970 to 1977.
 He then served as Minister of Co-operatives from 1986 to 1988.
 He is noted for having contested from almost every major party of his time and has the record for the longest speech in parliament, lasting thirteen and half hours.

 Early life and education

 He was born as a twin in Dangedera, Richmond Hill, Galle and was named Don Wijeyananda Dahanayake after the Wijayananda Pirivena.
 His father was Don Dionesius Panditha Sepala Dahanayake, was a Muhandiram, who later served as the Kackckeri Mudliyar of Galle and was a scholar in oriental languages.
 His twin brother was Kalyanapriya Dahanayake.

-Dahanayake received his education first at Rippon Girls' School, Galle and then at the Government English Training School on Thurstan Road, Colombo; before moving to Richmond College, Galle and S. Thomas' College, Mount Lavinia for his secondary education.
+Dahanayake received his education first at Rippon Girls' School, Galle] and then at the Government English Training School on Thurstan Road, Colombo; before moving to Richmond College, Galle and S. Thomas' College, Mount Lavinia for his secondary education.